-- The operation of manual control takeover using human interface systems and controls onboard is to be confirmed to be functioning satisfactorily. - Manual Control (for remote control systems) - The operation of manual controls at the remote controlling station using human interface systems and controls is to be confirmed to be functioning satisfactorily. - Means of communication between onboard operator station(s) and Remote Operator Station or Remote Control Station (where applicable) are to be tested and confirmed to be operating satisfactorily - Impact of loss of data communication, intermittent loss of data communication and degradation of network quality between Remote Operator Station or Remote Control Station on the performance of the function.
+- Changeover to standby equipment or systems are to be tested if they are designed to provide essential redundancy of systems and components in the Remote Operator Station or Remote Control Station. - Manual Control (for autonomous function) - The operation of manual control takeover using human interface systems and controls onboard is to be confirmed to be functioning satisfactorily. - Manual Control (for remote control systems) - The operation of manual controls at the remote controlling station using human interface systems and controls is to be confirmed to be functioning satisfactorily. - Means of communication between onboard operator station(s) and Remote Operator Station or Remote Control Station (where applicable) are to be tested and confirmed to be operating satisfactorily - Impact of loss of data communication, intermittent loss of data communication and degradation of network quality between Remote Operator Station or Remote Control Station on the performance of the function.
 The test is to demonstrate the resilience and robustness of the connectivity and the ability of the function to resume operations upon resumption of connectivity.

-4 Modeling and Computer Simulation Tests
+4 Modeling and Computer Simulation Tests (1 October 2024)